Reasons for Not Selling Property While House Prices Fall

 In London, the average monthly rental for new tenancies was £1,607 an increase of 1.5% compared to last year.
 This is slightly lower than pre-COVID average rents, which averaged £1,611 per calendar month in June 2019.

 Changes to taxation laws over the past few years have seen many domestic landlords sell their properties.
-With fewer rental properties available, this has contributed that lack of supply putting upward pressure on rents.
+With fewer rental properties available, this has contributed to that lack of supply putting upward pressure on rents.
 You can read more about the Demand for a rental property in England for 5 Years.

 To support the economy during the pandemic, the Bank of England cut the base rate to a record low of 0.1%.
 For those on variable rate or tracker rate mortgages, their monthly repayments will have fallen.
 If you are selling property or house with a mortgage, For investors coming to the end of the term of the current mortgage, there could be the opportunity to benefit from savings when re-mortgaging.

 Government support for the housing market